 Our flight was delayed but no information came up on the departure screens until it was nearly an hour late (and even then there was no acknowledgement of the delay); then they decided to switch the boarding gate, just to add to the confusion and frustration – again without any announcement or communication, and more waiting.

 Once boarding passes were eventually checked, the entire plane’s worth of passengers (myself included) were led outside amidst loud plane engines and left to stand out there for another 20 mins or so, outdoors in the baking sun.
 Again, no communication.

 Following this, we were then instructed to make a 10 min walk across the hot tarmac to board our plane (it was the furthest plane away from the departure gates – while passengers for planes closer to the departure gates were driven to their planes in an airport bus – go figure!).

-There was no sign or word from a TUI rep throughout any of this ordeal.
+There was no sign of or word from an airline rep at any point.

 3. Rumour has it, the food in Cape Verde isn’t great!

 The food is not terrible, I’m not sure what people were expecting.
 You can get pretty much whatever food you want, there are plenty of eateries in Santa Maria catering to all different tourist tastes and fish is a popular choice given the amount of fishing that takes place in Sal.

 Above is Cape Verde’s traditional dish, which I tried in Espargos during an island tour of Sal, but failed to finish as it was a very large serving – it’s a bit like a soup/broth with a mix of different meat and veg, it tasted nice.

 Back in the hotel – food was in abundance with something for everyone, as you would expect in a big all inclusive, to be fair.
 Perhaps some hotel food is better than others.